When it comes to doing business online, the fundamentals remain the same while many of the specifics (and the tools) undergo drastic changes.

 Same goes for handling customer service online: At the end of the day, it’s all about taking care of your customers — but how you that hinges on your ability to adapt to the many options that online customer support offers.

-7 online customer service tips for exceptional customer care
+7 online customer service tips

 From choosing the correct support channels, to using online resources to get out of the way, to empowering teams to keep customer happiness a priority, understanding how to properly conduct online support is paramount to creating an amazing customer experience.